Frequently Asked Questions

 There are no deadlines for the submission of LOIs or proposals.
 Requests are accepted year-round and considered at quarterly board meetings.
 We generally recommend initiating your request three to four months prior to the date of the board meeting.

-The Foundation Board meets four times a year, usually in March, June, August and November.
+The Foundation Board meets quarterly, usually in March, June, September and November.

 If an applicant is invited to submit a proposal, staff will likely conduct a site visit to learn more about the program or project.